 III.
-Research project (40%)
+Research Report (40%)

 This assignment will assess your ability to do research outside of class and tie your analysis back to key themes covered during this week.
-Students will prepare a research paper focused on a topic of your interest on urban development in the global South.
+Students will prepare a research report focused on a topic of your interest on urban development in the global South.
 You will be able to work individually or in small groups of maximum 3 students.
-The paper should include a bibliography with all of your references, including 10 peer-reviewed academic journal references.
-A short 1page research proposal is due in Week 5 (October 9th), with a one paragraph description of the relevance of the topic, a structured outline for your research paper and first references used in your initial research.
+The report should include a bibliography with all of your references, including 10 peer-reviewed academic journal references.
+A short 1page research proposal is due in Week 5 (October 7th), with a one paragraph description of the relevance of the topic, a structured outline for your research report and first references used in your initial research.
 Feedback will be provided.
-The final paper is due on midnight of December 8th.
-The research project is limited to 2,500 words (excluding the bibliography) (group projects will have a larger word limit (3,500) and require more peer reviewed references (12 references).
+The final report (~2,000 words) is due on midnight of December 8th.
+Group projects will have larger word limits (3,000 words) and require more peer reviewed references (12 references).

 IV.
-Research Project Presentation (10%)
+Research Report Presentation (10%)

-In week 13 you will present some of the key findings of your research project.
+In week 13 you will present some of the findings of your research project.
 You will be able to include video material, photos, graphics and tables in your presentation.
 The order and date of your presentations will be provided in Week 12.